hexcat6/Crate-Game/README.md

 ┏┻┓ It can't be destroyed by a TNT crate.

+┻┳┻ Virus Crate

+┳┻┳ Infects other crates in the same column which disables their ability to crunch.

+┓?┏ Item Crate

+┗━┛ Give you a random positive effect

 Aim of the Game
 - Stack as many crates for as long as possible
 - Stack three of the same crate type and colour to crunch them into a higher-tier colour